abaretta/Itho-WIFI-remote-Homey/README.md

 OTA updates work with .bin files!

-I am not a programmer!!
+I am not a developer!
 Use at your own RISK!!

 Refer to the original source of the NodeMCU Itho version: https://www.maredana.nl/itho-mechanical-ventilation-with-esp8266/